 Narrative theory and methods have a long history at UC Santa Cruz.
 Social psychologist and early faculty member Ted Sarbin was one of the pioneer promoters of narrative psychology in the 1980s, with his landmark volume Narrative Psychology: The Storied Nature of Human Conduct.
 When Avril Thorne joined the faculty in 1991, her innovative approach to studying personal memory-telling and personality development offered the opportunity for cross-area collaboration on narrative.
 In the 2000s, narrative psychologists Phillip Hammack and Aaronette White added a new dimension to narrative inquiry in the department, with an emphasis on social identity, power, and cultural variability.
 Several faculty across areas engage with narrative inquiry or qualitative methods more broadly.

-NIRG continues to serve as a workshop to discuss narrative data (e.g., conversations, interviews, monologs).
+NIRG continues to serve as a workshop to discuss qualitative data (e.g., conversations, interviews, field notes).
 It is meant to be an informal and supportive space where we can get together to talk through actual data.
-Students or faculty designing a study, developing coding or interpretive approaches, or excited to share data recently collected are encouraged to participate and to indulge their curiosities about narrative theory and methods.
-We welcome involvement from students and faculty in any area of psychology, and as well as other disciplines.
+Students or faculty designing a study, developing coding or interpretive approaches, or excited to share data recently collected are encouraged to participate and to indulge their curiosities about narrative theory and qualitative methods.
+We welcome involvement from students and faculty in any area of Psychology, and as well as other disciplines.

-For questions about NIRG or to be added to the NIRG email announcement list, please contact the student coordinator for 2015-2016, Zeneva Schindler (firstname.lastname@example.org).
+For questions about NIRG or to be added to the NIRG email announcement list, please contact Logan Barsigian (firstname.lastname@example.org).